 Self Storage seems innocent enough.
-When you run out of space, you rent a unit from a Universal Storage Group location, move your belongings into the space of your choice, lock the door, and go home, comfortable in the knowledge that your possessions are safe, secure, and conveniently out of your house.
+When you run out of space, you rent a unit from a My Storage Plus location, move your belongings into the space of your choice, lock the door, and go home, comfortable in the knowledge that your possessions are safe, secure, and conveniently out of your house.
 For the most part that’s true, but did anyone ever tell you about the insane things that sometimes happen those other self-storage facilities?
 If you want to hear about everything from a meth lab to a chop shop being run out of a storage unit, read on.

 Somewhere in a self-storage unit near you …